-This course is run by a registered training organisation onsite at Nazareth's St Gabriel's and/or Flinders Park campus.
+This course is run by a registered training organisation onsite at Nazareth.
 It may also be available at a range of other training locations by negotiation.
 Assessment is based on achieving competency in each of the performance criteria in the relevant units.
 Students are not graded on an A-E scale but are instead awarded with a 'Competent' or 'Not Yet Competent' achievement.